AI-Jie01/CVPR2023-UniDistill/README.md

-# UniDistill: A Universal Cross-Modality Knowledge Distillation Framework for 3D Object Detection in Bird’s-Eye View
+# UniDistill: A Universal Cross-Modality Knowledge Distillation Framework for 3D Object Detection in Bird's-Eye View

-This is the official implementation of ***UniDistill*** (CVPR 2023).
+This is the official implementation of ***UniDistill*** **(CVPR2023 highlight✨, 10% of accepted papers)**.
 UniDistill offers a universal cross-modality knowledge distillation framework for different teacher and student modality combinations.
 The core idea is aligning the intermediate BEV features and response features that are produced by all BEV detectors.

 ## Getting Started
 ### Installation